 When Are Emergency Stops Dangerous?

 Even if the emergency stop is successful and an accident is averted, it is still possible for injuries to occur.
-The main consequences, as explained in the previous section, is that objects, including passengers, can be thrown forwards and could lead to a number of different injuries.
+The main consequences, is that objects, including passengers, can be thrown forwards and could lead to a number of different injuries.
 These include:

 - Severe cuts and bruises.